ausdebating/constitution/constitution.md

 4. At a general meeting of the association convened under subclause (3):
     1. no business other than the question of the appeal is to be transacted, and
     2. the committee and the member must be given the opportunity to state their respective cases orally or in writing, or both, and
-    3. the representative members present are to vote by secret ballot on the question of whether the resolution should be confirmed or revoked.
+    3. the representative members present, excluding representative members of institutions the disciplined member is currently attending, are to vote by secret ballot on the question of whether the resolution should be confirmed or revoked.

 5. The appeal is to be determined by a simple majority of votes cast by representative members of the association.

 <span id="registerofassociatedgroups"></span>